markusmoenig/Eldiron/docs/docs/creator/actions.md

 Actions listed in blue represent camera based actions, red actions are applicable to the current content of the **geometry editor**, while yellow actions are applicable to the content of the **dock widget**.

 If the **Automatic** mode is enabled, selecting an action (or changing the parameter of an action) will automatically execute it.
 If the automatic mode is disabled, you need to click the **Apply** button manually to execute the action.
+Automatic mode is off by default.

+Tile assignment is no longer handled by `Apply Tile` / `Clear Tile` actions.
+Those are now buttons in the **Tile Picker** dock and operate on either:

+- the currently selected geometry material slot, or
+- the currently selected action material slot when the active Region action exposes HUD material slots.

 ---